Glossary

 Simplifications

-We do not differentiate between methods from the type-class trait (e.g. trait Functor
+We do not differentiate between methods from the type-class trait (e.g. trait Functor), or the companion object, or the syntax companion (implicit class).

 For functions defined as method of the typeclass trait, we ignore the receiver object.